Your responsibilities explained

 If you are employing staff, whether they are paid or volunteers, you must take out Employers’ Liability insurance.
 This is a legal responsibility that you must adhere to.
 The only exemption is if those staff members are sub-contractors who hold their own Public Liability cover.

 If you employ anyone to help run your event it is your obligation to provide a safe working environment.

-By taking out a One Off Event Insurance policy with Protectivity, you can add Employers’ Liability to your policy if required, giving you the protection you need.
+By taking out a One Off Event Insurance, Multi Event Insurance or Stallholder Insurance policy with Protectivity, you can add Employers’ Liability to your policy if required, giving you the protection you need.